archethic-foundation/aeip/AEIP-10.md

 ## Abstract

 Web3 technology brought the usage of digital assets as a way to express our needs of transfers and associations into shared goals.
-Social, financials decentralized economics activities are now possible and express a way of freedom by building transferables relationships.
+Social, financials decentralized economics activities are now possible and express a way of freedom by building transferable relationships.

 [Decentralized Society](https://deliverypdf.ssrn.com/delivery.php?ID=132088086121078005091084073112109108125018001047091022000126083006124121094095123126045055003101126027111029072101098090069064009041023059084025027064118112120103091072003004001116020091083097006084086097119102120065084123008087120094106091015119066093&EXT=pdf&INDEX=TRUE)
 describe the concepts of Soul Bounded Tokens (SBT).
-These are non transferables tokens and are the keys to bring trust in networks to ensure origin and reputation of digital entities.
+These are non-transferable tokens and are the keys to bring trust in networks to ensure origin and reputation of digital entities.
-Parties("souls" & communities) in DeSoc (Decentralized Society) allow to create goods and intelligence.
+Parties("souls" & communities) in DeSoc (Decentralized Society) allow creating goods and intelligence.

-By "soul" we mean any wallet/account holding non-transferable(but possibily revocable by the issuer) token.
+By "soul" we mean any wallet/account holding a non-transferable (but possibly revocable by the issuer) token.

-Therefore, SBT can be seen as affiliation, membership or credentials.
-They can be self-certified but the power comes when they become attested or issued by third-parties (companies, individuals, institutions).
+Therefore, SBT can be seen as affiliation, membership, or credentials.
+They can be self-certified, but the power comes when they become attested or issued by third-parties (companies, individuals, institutions).

-For example, Archethic Foundation could create a SBT to certify pre-investements of the first miners or signer of the [digital human rights](https://mainnet.archethic.net/explorer/transaction/0000C13373C96538B468CCDAB8F95FDC3744EBFA2CD36A81C3791B2A205705D9C3A2).
+For example, Archethic Foundation could create a SBT to certify pre-investments of the first miners or signer of the [digital human rights](https://mainnet.archethic.net/explorer/transaction/0000C13373C96538B468CCDAB8F95FDC3744EBFA2CD36A81C3791B2A205705D9C3A2).

-Furthermore, Blockchains technologies are great to trace the time a particular assets was created, for example a time when a work from a particular NFT was made.
+Furthermore, Blockchains technologies are great to trace the time a particular asset was created, for example a time when a work from a particular NFT was made.
 But SBT enables to trace the social provenance of this work.

-DAO & OnChain governance could rely on SBTs to give more power to Souls holding more reputable SBTs (Archethic On-Chain Code Proposal Voting), or issuing proof of personhood, etc..
+DAO & OnChain governance could rely on SBTs to give more power to Souls holding more reputable SBTs (Archethic On-Chain Code Proposal Voting), or issuing proof of personhood, etc.
-Indeed, proof of personhoop (PoP) could relies on SBT & Biometric to deliver uniqueness tokens.
+Indeed, proof of personhood (PoP) could rely on SBT & Biometric to deliver uniqueness tokens.

-On the other hand, revocables SBT can be useful in the case of representation of SBT as uncollateralized lending because the loans and credit are based on the reputation of the soul and could be revocable, like a non-seizable repuration collateral until they repay or give proof of payment.
+On the other hand, revocable SBT can be useful in the case of representation of SBT as un-collateralized lending because the loans and credit are based on the reputation of the soul and could be revocable, like a non-seizable reputation collateral until they repay or give proof of payment.

-While being nice, SBT still needs to solve some challenges, particurly privacy.
-For this reason there is multiple solutions:
+While being nice, SBT still needs to solve some challenges, particularly privacy.
+For this reason, there are multiple solutions:
 - Storing hash on-chain, with plain data stored off-chain
 - Usage of Zero-Knowledge proof protocols
 - Leverage [W3C Verifiable Credentials](https://www.w3.org/TR/vc-data-model/)

-This document is targetting the usage of SBT and its implementation on the Archethic's blockchain.
+This document is targeting the usage of SBT and its implementation on the Archethic's blockchain.
 This is based on the [token standard AEIP](https://github.com/archethic-foundation/aeip/blob/main/AEIP-2.md) and also on the [UTXO's hooks AEIP](https://github.com/archethic-foundation/aeip/blob/main/AEIP-5.md).

 ## Specification